NexPlayer/Unity-SDK/advanced/widevine.md

 Changes the value assigned to the given key to the given value.
 Returns true if the key is found and successfully set.

-## Sample code for playing Widevine content:
+## Sample code for playing Widevine content

 All Widevine settings must be set before opening the player, NexPlayer™ provides the virtual method SetPreInitConfiguration() to do so: